Aleksey Teksler: Biography

 On 27 October 2015, by governmental order of Russian Prime Minister, Dmitry Medvedev, Teksler was reprimanded for “improper performance” of his official duties.
 His foreclosure was lifted on 17 June 2016.

 From March 2015 to December 2016, he headed the Board of Directors of PJSC ANK Bashneft.
 In November 2017, he was involved as a witness in a court hearing in a criminal case against the Minister of Economic Development of Russia Alxey Ulyukayev, associated with the acquisition by Rosneft of a state block of shares in Bashneft.

 While working at the Ministry of Economy, he oversaw the transfer of the Korkinsky coal mine of the Chelyabinsk coal basin to the Russian Copper Company, for its reclamation by filling the Tominsky GOK for the extraction and processing of porphyry copper ore with waste.
 In connection with the massive protests of the city's population against the construction of this mining and processing plant, the issue of its settlement was under the control of the Russian President Vladimir Putin, as well as the issues of air pollution in the city, in particular due to spontaneous combustion of coal seams in the open pit.

 Since 2018, he was one of the board of directors of Zarubezhneft.

 As the first deputy minister of energy, he was in charge of the transfer by the Chelyabinsk Coal Company of the worked-out Korkinsky coal mine of the Chelyabinsk coal basin to the Russian Copper Company for use as a tailing dump of the Tominsky GOK for the extraction and processing of porphyry copper ore and subsequent reclamation, in making decisions on the coal mine and the construction of the mine was also attended by the Russian Ministry of Energy.

-Governor of Chelyabisnk Oblast
+Governor of Chelyabinsk Oblast

 Teksler was originally considered to replace the Governor of the Murmansk Oblast Marina Kovtun, who was to be replaced on 21 March 2019, but on 19 March 2019, by the Decree of the President of Russia, he was appointed Acting Governor of the Chelyabinsk Oblast.
 In April 2019, he was appointed president of the Chelyabinsk hockey club Traktor.